siweicao/biostat625_hw3/README.md

 devtools::install_github("siweicao/biostat625_hw3", build_vignettes = T)
 ```

+For more information on how to use this package, please see the vignette
+and help pages.

 ## Usage (Example using airquality dataset)

 The `airquality` dataset contains daily air quality measurements in New
 York, May to September 1973.
 The dataset consists of 6 variables and a
 total of 153 observations.
-We can use linreg to determine whether there
+We can use `linreg()` to determine whether
-are linear associations between different variables.
+there are linear associations between different variables.

 ``` r
 library(linreg)